 Most people have their own cars for transportation.
 Getting a license here is quite difficult.
 Unlike India, you have to keep to the right of the road while driving, so apparently the steering is placed on the left.

-You can not only dream, but even own a land cruiser, pajero, bmw or benz here if your income levels permit.
+You can not only dream but even own a land cruiser, Pajero, BMW or Benz here if your income levels permit.
 Interest rates on loans are quite cheap.
-Though, quite a few companies provide some amount of interest free car loans to their employees.
+Though, quite a few companies provide some amount of interest-free car loans to their employees.
 Petrol prices are also cheaper compared to most places in the world.
-When we came here in 2012 it was only QR 0.8/L, though now it has risen to QR 2/L.
+When we came here in 2012 it was only QR 0.8/L, though now it has risen to QR 1.90/L.

-Qatar has started constuction of metro rail connecting different parts of the country.
+Qatar has started the construction of metro rail connecting different parts of the country.
 The project is expected to complete before the 2022 football world cup.

-Update: The first Metro line from Al Wakra in the South to Al Qasser in the North, a distance of 40km, was launched on May 8th 2019, one year ahead of schedule.
-Qatar Rail has announced that for now, these trains will operate on week days, that is Sunday to Thursday from 8am to 11pm.
+Update: The first Metro line from Al Wakra in the South to Al Qasser in the North, a distance of 40km, was launched on May 8th, 2019, one year ahead of schedule.
+Though initially it was operated for only 5 days of the week, now it functions throughout the week.